RinniSwift/tech-interviews/README.md

 12. given an array of numbers, return the peak.
 13. given a matrix, start from the top left and walk through the matrix to return the largest sum.
 Where you can only travel right and down.
 14. given an array of integers, return the integer that has been most frequently found in the array
+15. given a sorted array of ints and a number n, find the occurrence n has appeared in the sorted array.

 ## [Tech-Interview-New.playground](https://github.com/RinniSwift/tech-interviews/blob/master/Tech-Interview-New.playground/Contents.swift)
 *The above file demonstrates:*